BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     Made famous in Malcolm Gladwell's 2008 book "Outliers", 1950s Roseto Pennsylvania was a community of immigrants from Italy.¹⁵
     "Roseto, Pennsylvania, an Italian American town in eastern Pennsylvania that from 1955 to 1965 was found to have had a strikingly low mortality rate from myocardial infarction relative to Bangor, an immediately adjacent town, and three other nearby communities.
 The usually accepted risk factors were at least as prevalent in Roseto as in the two control communities that were studied in detail."
-    Scientists concluded it was the culture of Roseto that was responsible for this difference in health outcomes. --TODO: add citation
+    Scientists concluded the culture of Roseto was responsible for the difference in health outcomes. --TODO: add citation

     Here are the data -

     Roseto's culture, carried over from Italy, made people healthier.